 - After falling in love with Rosalynn Smith, he married her in 1946.
 Rosalynn was Carter’s sister’s (Ruth) friend.

 - Due to the death of his father in 1953, he had to put aside his military job and attend to his family’s business— a peanut farm.
 Initially, his growing family struggled to keep the business afloat; the Carter family lived in subsidized housing.
-Carter also served as chairman of the Sumter County school board, where he campaigned for greater school integration following the 1954 U.S. Supreme Court case of Brown Board of Education.
+Carter also served as chairman of the Sumter County school board, where he campaigned for more racial integration in schools following the 1954 U.S. Supreme Court case of Brown v Board of Education.

-- Jimmy Carter entered into the political arena with strong themes of civil rights; however, he later moved into a centrist position as his political career progressed.
+- Jimmy Carter entered the political arena riding on strong themes of civil rights; however, he later moved into a slightly centrist position as his political career progressed.
 He won a seat in Georgia State in 1962.
 Two years later, he was re-elected.
-His time in the State Senate saw him chair the Education Committee.
+His time in the Georgia State Senate saw him chair the Education Committee.
 He was also on the Appropriations Committee.

 - As stated in the introduction, President Carter’s first two years in the Oval Office was quite remarkable.
 However, it all went downhill following the dire economic problems of the late 1970s which saw the nation grapple with an energy crisis, high unemployment, and slowed economic growth.
 The Carter administration also came under huge backlash over the Iranian Hostage crisis, which saw fifty-two American diplomats and citizens taken hostage in Iran for 444 days (November 4, 1979 to January 20, 1981).
 Owing to those issues, both domestic and abroad, Carter lost the 1980 presidential election to Republican Ronald Reagan.